Donaldson, Carpenter lead Yanks over Red Sox 12-5 - WHIZ News

 Yankees: 1B Anthony Rizzo, out since Sunday with back spasms, took batting practice and participated in defensive drills.
 He could return Saturday.

-Red Sox: RHP Michael Wacha was put on the 15-day IL right shoulder inflammation. … CF Kiké Hernández was the DH for Triple-A Worcester and went 0 for 4 with two strikeouts. … RHP Garret Whitlock made a rehab appearance in that game, throwing 34 pitches in two innings, giving up two runs and six hits with three strikeouts. … RHP Nathan Eovaldi, out since June 9 with low back inflammation, is scheduled to make a rehab start for Worcester on Sunday, throwing about 60 pitches. … Manager Alex Cora said there is a “good chance” RHP Matt Barnes, out since May 31 with right shoulder inflammation, could make what would be his first rehab appearance Saturday in the Florida Complex League. … After RHP Tyler Danish was placed on the IL with a right forearm strain on Thursday, Cora said the injury is “hopefully not serious.” … LHP James Paxton, recovering from Tommy John surgery, has progressed to throwing breaking balls on flat ground.
+Red Sox: RHP Michael Wacha was put on the 15-day IL right shoulder inflammation. … CF Kiké Hernández was the DH for Triple-A Worcester and went 0 for 4 with two strikeouts. … RHP Garret Whitlock made a rehab appearance in that game, throwing 34 pitches in two innings, giving up two runs and six hits with three strikeouts. … RHP Nathan Eovaldi, out since June 9 with low back inflammation, is scheduled to make a rehab start for Worcester on Sunday, throwing about 60 pitches. … LHP James Paxton, recovering from Tommy John surgery, has progressed to throwing breaking balls on flat ground.

 UP NEXT